 A Hedge Fund is designed to protect investments from market uncertainty, spreading investments into many different pools as a way to manage risk.
 Though offshore hedge funds carry more risk than the regular market, through proper risk management and financial portfolio construction, it can have the same risk as many domestic funds

-The British Virgin (BVI) Islands represents an attractive offshore jurisdiction for establishing an financial company due to its lax regulatory structure and cheap formation costs.
+The British Virgin (BVI) Islands represent an attractive offshore jurisdiction for establishing a financial company due to its lax regulatory structure and cheap formation costs.